It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Mundus in DMC Devil May Cry mocks Dante's desire to free humanity by pointing out that humans had freedom before Mundus arrived, and "They fought.
 They killed.
 They starved."
 Vergil shares Mundus' opinion of humanity, to the point that he wants to rule humanity with Dante after Mundus' defeat.

 - Darth Traya, from Knights of the Old Republic II, justifies her actions by proclaiming that the Force uses people as tools and that she wants to break free from the cycle of massive galactic wars by destroying it.
 Though she's the villain, she has a point: the wars between Jedi and Sith rage on for millennia afterward, with countless innocents in the crossfire and no end in sight.
+Of course, her mind-bogglingly arrogant assumption that she is fit - and, indeed, techically capable - of standing above the conflict, instead of being just another Sith urged by the Dark Side to plan an action that will kill all life in the Galaxy is what makes her a villain.

 - There's also the matter of a single Jedi or Sith being able to influence the entire galaxy.
 Is that sort of power something any one person should have when individuals will lay waste to everything just to obtain it?